Technical Expertise

 The Host(s)

-Let your listeners know who the voices that they’re hearing belong to.
 Make sure to state not only the hosts’ names but a quick reason why they are relevant to the series.
 This could establish their credibility or relationship to the topics covered in the series.
 Maybe the hosts are doctors, entrepreneurs, lawyers, marketers, influencers, etc.

 Disclaimer